Semi drives off highway in Madrid, strikes two parked cars

 Volunteer Fire Department Captain Jim Terrell has been on-the-scene since receiving the call this morning.

-“Seeing the way it all happened, it’s crazy that he (Clifford) made it out of the crash alive,” Terrell said.
+“Seeing the way it all happened, it’s crazy that he (Olsen) made it out of the crash alive,” Terrell said.
 “He definitely has someone watching from upstairs.”

 According to the Terrell, it was still unclear Tuesday how Olsen ended up driving into the yard, but when he did, the semi narrowly missed a telephone pole, plowed over three small trees and eventually stopped when running into a group of evergreen trees approximately 10 feet from the house before catching fire.